benjoehow/modeling/README.md

 # modeling

-This codebase is used for the training and evaluation of machine learning models.
+This codebase is used for quick training, evaluation, and (soon) the deployment of machine learning models.

-A single configuration file is used to kick off jobs and serves as metadata for traceability and efficient reproduction.
+A single json configuration file is used to start jobs and serves as metadata for built-in reproducibility.

 ## Input & Output